bosahchude/blog/_posts/2016-10-21-improving-typing-skills.md

 ### Summary

-Improve your typing skills with GNU Typist and Typespeed.
-Don't be stuck in a state of 'Terminal Mediocrity', what ever your typing speed is, you could always add more WPM.
+Improve your typing skills with [GNU Typist](https://www.gnu.org/software/gtypist/index.html) and [Typespeed](http://typespeed.sourceforge.net/).
+Don't be stuck in a state of 'Terminal Mediocrity', whatever your typing speed is, you could always add more WPM.

 The time savings from having a fast typing speed piles up.
-Leaving the office at 5pm instead of 6pm might not matter much at first glance but when you add up the potential time savings over the period of a year, it becomes significant.
+Leaving the office at 5pm instead of 6pm might not matter much at first glance but when you add up the potential time savings over the period of a year, it becomes quite significant.